ET-777/Medical-Cost-Regression/README.md

 <br />
 </p>

-Using polynomial regreesion, 6 models with different degreees.
+Using polynomial regression, 6 models with different degreees.
 The model with 2 degrees proved best out of all the model and best at generalizing with the following results.
+<br /><br />

 Degree: 2

 Model score: 0.8266610379551892

 Model test score: 0.8750334947519957

 Model mean squared error: 19928341.748514995

 <p align="center">